alexandear/botnet-detector/README.md

 # botnet-searcher

-A program to search GitHub bot users from the article ["Found a group of malicious Go projects injected with trojan"](https://alexandear.github.io/posts/2025-02-28-malicious-go-programs/).
+A program to search for GitHub bot users from the article ["Found a group of malicious Go projects injected with trojan"](https://alexandear.github.io/posts/2025-02-28-malicious-go-programs/).

+_Update: all users have been banned by GitHub team._

 ## Running Locally